Avik-Das-567/EDA-with-Python-and-Pandas/README.md

 ## Exploratory Data Analysis Workflow

-The EDA process in this project is organized into several analytical tasks.
+The EDA process in this project is organized into the following analytical tasks.

 ### Task 1 — Initial Data Exploration
 The first step involves understanding the dataset structure and preparing the environment.